Netatalk/netatalk/README.md

 - `SERVER_NAME` <- the name of the server as displayed in the Chooser or Network drawer (default is hostname)
 - `SHARE_NAME` <- the name of the shared volume (default is the final segment of the path)
+- `AFP_GROUP` <- group that owns the shared volume, and that AFP_USER gets assigned to
 - `AFP_UID` <- specify user id of AFP_USER
 - `AFP_GID` <- specify group id of AFP_USER
 - `AFPD_OPTIONS` <- options to append to afpd.conf